 Alice Schroeder.
-Ms. Schroeder has chaired and served on several boards in the financial services and health care sectors throughout her career and has chaired or been a member of numerous Nominating & Governance, Audit and ESG committees.
-She is currently serving on the boards of HSBC North America Holdings, Reflexion Medical, and Westland Insurance and previously served on the board of Prudential plc, Natus Medical, and Bank of America Merrill Lynch International where she either served on or chaired the audit committee of each.
-Ms. Schroeder began her career as a CPA with eleven years of experience as an auditor with Ernst & Young and spent nearly two decades on Wall Street as a financial analyst as a Managing Director at Morgan Stanley, CIBC Oppenheimer and PaineWebber.
+Ms. Schroeder has chaired and served on several boards throughout her career and has chaired or been a member of numerous Nominating & Governance, Audit, Compensation and Environmental, Social and Governance committees.
+She is currently serving on the boards of HSBC North America Holdings, Dakota Gold Corp., and RefleXion Medical, and previously served on the board of Prudential plc, Natus Medical, and Westland Insurance, Cetera Financial Group, Quorum Health and Bank of America Merrill Lynch International where she either served on or chaired the audit committee.
+Ms. Schroeder began her career as a CPA with eleven years of experience as an auditor with Ernst & Young and spent nearly two decades on Wall Street as a financial analyst and as a Managing Director at Morgan Stanley, CIBC Oppenheimer and PaineWebber.
 Ms. Schroeder was named to the National Association of Corporate Directors "Directorship 100" list in 2020 and is the author of the #1 New York Times and Wall Street Journal bestseller, The Snowball: Warren Buffett and the Business of Life, the story of Buffett and Berkshire Hathaway.